 Of course, all claims need supporting evidence.
 The claimant has to prove liability for the accident and the value of the losses the accident caused.
 Their claim documentation should be flawless.
 The insurer will check it carefully, looking for reasons to justify a denial.

 The best way to avoid a claim denial is to work with a Virginia Beach car accident lawyer.
 We will prepare a thorough, impossible-to-deny claim.
 We can help if the insurer has already denied the claim as well.
-The law allows several ways to fight claim denials, and our attorney know them by heart.
+The law allows several ways to fight claim denials, and our attorney knows them by heart.